 Test Case # 2:

-Retrieve airports information located in new York and Chicago.
+Retrieve airport information located in New York and Chicago.

 Expected Result:

-The information will be retrieved containing the information details of airports situated in New York and Chicago.
+The information will be retrieved and include details of airports situated in New York and Chicago.

 Actual Result: